-To read the texts click on the texts: Hos 11:1,3-4,6-9; Eph 3:8-12,14-19; Jn 19:31-37
+To read the texts click on the texts: Hos 11:1,3-4,6-9; Eph 3:8-12,14-19; Jn19:31-37

-The feast of the Sacred Heart is a movable feast, but is always celebrated on the third Friday after Pentecost.
 Ever since the seventeenth century when St. Margaret Mary Alacoque was granted visions of the Sacred Heart and asked to spread this devotion, the Jesuits represented by her confessor St. Claude de la Colombière, played a fundamental role in spreading this devotion.
 Colombière, spoke with Margaret Mary a number of times and after much prayer, discernment and reflection became convinced of the validity of her visions.

 In recent times, one of the most loved and admired Generals of the Society of Jesus Fr.
 Pedro Arrupe was instrumental in reviving this devotion and placing Jesuits once again at the forefront of spreading this devotion.
 This devotion according to Arrupe was “the centre of the Ignatian experience”.
 It is an “extraordinarily effective means as much for gaining personal perfection as for apostolic success”.
 Arrupe was aware of the fact that the devotion had to be spread using newer symbols and made every attempt to do so.

 First, the love that we receive from the Sacred Heart of Jesus is not a private possession, but one that must be shared with all.
 Just as the Father makes no distinction and makes the sun rise on the evil and on the good (Mt 5:45), so must we in our sharing of the love of Christ.

 Second, the concern that God has for us and our Universe must be a concern which we must show to our world.
 The wanton destruction of nature, excessive and abusive use of scarce resources like water, indiscriminate cutting of trees for selfish gain, unlawful and criminal killing of wild animals are signs that we are working against God’s concern.
 If God cares for us so much, must we not care for our world?